epireve/um-research/project_plan.md

    - [x] Document the profile schema and data format
    - [x] Create a data dictionary for all fields in profiles
    - [x] Add usage examples for accessing and querying the data
+   - [ ] Consolidate and standardize all documentation
+   - [x] Document the profile merging process
-   - [x] Provide instructions for contributing new profiles
+   - [x] Create templates for AI prompts

 4. **Data Processing Scripts Cleanup**
    - [ ] Refactor extraction scripts for better maintainability